Erin Eife

 Punishment, surveillance, pretrial justice, courts

 Erin Eife is an Assistant Professor of Criminology, Law and Society at George Mason University.
 Before her time at George Mason, she was an NSF Postdoctoral Research Fellow.
 She has a Ph.D. in Sociology from the University of Illinois at Chicago (UIC).
+She is primarily interested in the pretrial stage of the criminal legal system and how it impacts access to citizenship rights in the United States.

 Selected Publications

 Erin Eife, Traci Schlesinger, Hayley Carlisle, Chardonae Pendleton, and Ian de Wet.
-Forthcoming.
+2025.
 “The Underside of Bond Reform: An Examination of the Harmful and Uneven Implementation of Restrictive Conditions of Release.”
 Journal of Criminal Justice.

 Eife, Erin.
 2025.
 “Liminal Punishment and the Specter of Jail.”
 Social Problems.